Damp, Mould & Bathroom Problems: The Complete UK Homeowner's Guide [2026]

 This catches a lot of homeowners out.
 Registered means listed on a public body's register (PCA membership, for instance).
 Accredited means a company has been audited against a standard, often ISO 9001.
 Certified means an individual has passed an exam and holds a personal qualification, like CSRT.
 You want all three on a single quote, ideally.

-Ready to book Bathroom Renovation?
+Ready to book Electrical jobs?

 Send a quick enquiry — we typically respond the same working day.